Vishnu053/lightning-docs-in-code/README.md

 ## Installation

-1. Press `F1` to open the Command Palette.
+1. Use `ext install` command or extension menu of Visual Studio Code to install.
-2. Type `ext install your-publisher-name.vscode-lightningjs` and press `Enter`.
+2. The extension can be found in : https://marketplace.visualstudio.com/items?itemName=VishnuMohan.lightning-docs-in-code

 ## Usage